Mow higher (1-2 inches), mow regularly, and leave the clippings.

 - If you want to fertilize in spring, wait until May, when grass growth slows.

-Water deeply, to moisten the whole root zone, but less frequently.
+Water deeply, but less frequently.

 Let the soil dry between waterings to prevent lawn disease and save water.
 Lawns only need about one inch of water a week in summer, including rain, to stay green.

 How much is one inch of water a week?

 Scatter tuna cans or other straight-sided containers on your lawn, turn on the sprinkler, and check the time.
 When most cans have 1 inch of water in them, turn off the sprinkler and check how long it ran.
 Then you know how long to run your sprinkler each week in summer, if you want to keep your lawn green.

 Or let lawns go brown and dormant – they’ll bounce back in fall!

 You can let lawn areas that don’t get heavy wear go brown and dormant – just water once a month, and they’ll bounce back in the fall.
 If you end up with thin areas from wear, when it rains in the fall you can rake to expose the soil, then overseed (see below).

 Automatic systems can waste lots of water, or be efficient, depending on how you set and maintain them.